Community meals - Portland Press Herald

 FRIDAY

-Haddock chowder and lobster roll luncheon, featuring egg salad and chicken salad sandwiches.
+Haddock chowder and lobster roll luncheon, featuring egg salad and chicken salad sandwiches, potato chips, pickles and fresh-baked chocolate chip cookies.
 11 a.m. to 1 p.m.
-North Deering Congregational Church, 1364 Washington Ave., Portland.
-Prices range from $5 to $13.
+North Deering Congregational Church, 1364 Washington Ave.
+A la carte and combo prices range from $5 to $13.
 Fresh bread for $2.
 797-2487.

-Mama Mia’s Pasta & Pizza dinner, including meat, veggie and clam sauces on pasta.
+Mama Mia’s Pasta & Pizza dinner, featuring meat, vegetable and clam sauces on pasta, with pizza, salad, Italian bread, pies and beverages.
 5 to 7 p.m.
 York County Shelter Programs’ Dining Commons, Shaker Hill Road, Alfred. $10, $5 for ages 3 to 11, free for younger children.
 324-8811.

-Souper supper, featuring homemade soup, salad, breads, desserts and beverages.
-5 to 7 p.m.
-St. Mary’s Church, 43 Foreside Road, Falmouth.
-Free.

 SATURDAY

-Baked bean and casserole supper, with strawberry shortcake.
-5 p.m.
-Belgrade Community Center for All Seasons, 1 Center Drive, Belgrade. $10, $5 for children.
-462-3472.
+Baked bean and casserole supper, with salads and pies.
+5:30 p.m.
+Smithfield Baptist Church, 25 Lakeview Drive, Smithfield. $6, $3 for children.